 Pulitzers: The Good Earth, by Pearl S. Buck, Middlesex by Jeffrey Eugenides, The Sympathizer by Viet Thanh Nguyen, The Orphan Master's Son by Adam Johnson

-YA Fiction: The Book Thief by Markus Zusak, Red Queen by Victoria Aveyard, Chains by Laurie Halse Anderson, The Giver by Lois Lowry, Legend by Marie Lu, An Ember in the Ashes by Sabaa Tahir, The Wrath and the Dawn by Renée Ahdieh.
+YA Fiction: The Book Thief by Markus Zusak, Red Queen by Victoria Aveyard, Chains by Laurie Halse Anderson, The Giver by Lois Lowry, Legend by Marie Lu, An Ember in the Ashes by Sabaa Tahir, The Wrath and the Dawn by Renée Ahdieh, Simon Vs. the Homo Sapiens Agenda by Becky Albertalli.

 Got a favorite band?
 I love a wide range of music.
 Everything from Eminem to Jay Z to Maroon 5 to Elle King to Bishop Briggs.
 I don't write to music, though.
 White noise and white noise only.

 Any favorite TV shows?
 Oh gosh, got a pen?
 The writing on "The Good Wife" is sneaky with the cliffhangers at the end of every show.
+I'm in love with WestWorld and The Handmaid's Tale.
 And of course, like the rest of the known world, I'm a "This is Us" FANATIC.

 Favorite movies?
 Ferris Bueller's Day Off.
 Titanic.
 Braveheart.
 The Shawshank Redemption.
 Gladiator.
 Good Will Hunting.
 Slumdog Millionaire.
 Love Actually.